-- 1 The proposal must be written in English and submitted on the CETPartnership Submission Platform before the deadlines, following mandatory proposal templates. - 2 A project consortium must be built of at least three independent legal entities applying and deemed eligible for funding by relevant national/regional Funding Organisations from at least three different countries participating in the Call.
-Of these three entities, at least two must be from EU Member States or HE Associated Countries - 3 The total effort of one Project Consortium Partner in the project consortium can be maximum 60% of the total project efforts (measured in person months). - 4 The total effort of Project Consortium Partners from one country/region in the project consortium can be maximum 75% of the total project efforts (measured in person months). - 5 The following individuals are ineligible for proposal submission: CETPartnership Governing Board members, CETPartnership General Assembly members or researchers from the Funding Organisations in the Call. - 6 The project must start before 15 December 2024. - 7 The project must finish in 36 months. - 8 The proposals must include a work package called Reporting and Knowledge Community in their work plan.
+- 1 The proposal must be written in English and submitted on the CETPartnership Submission Platform before the deadlines, following mandatory proposal templates. - A project consortium must be built of at least three independent legal entities (i.e. at least one Coordinator and two other Beneficiary Partners) applying and deemed eligible for funding by relevant national/regional Funding Organisations from at least three different countries participating in the Call.
+Of these three entities, at least two must be from EU Member States or HE Associated Countries. - The total effort of one Project Consortium Partner in the project consortium can be maximum 60% of the total project efforts (measured in person months). - The total effort of Project Consortium Partners from one country/region in the project consortium can be maximum 75% of the total project efforts (measured in person months). - The following individuals are ineligible for proposal submission: CETPartnership Governing Board members, CETPartnership General Assembly members and researchers from the Funding Organisations in the Call.
+16 - 6 The project must start before 15 December 2024. - 7 The project must finish in 36 months from the start of the project. - The proposals must include a work package called Reporting and Knowledge Community in their work plan.

-Below, eligibility criteria and requirements are described in lists ( > ) and guidelines and recommendations in texts.
+Below, eligibility criteria and requirements are described in lists (>) and guidelines and recommendations in texts.